Kharar, SAS Nagar

 Kharar is a town and a municipal council in Mohali district in the state of Punjab, India.
 It is nearby Mohali city.
 Kharar is located at and has an average elevation of 309 metres (1,014 feet).
 The area of Kharar is part of the "Greater Mohali" region.

+A 1904 Punjab States Gazetteer lists Kharar among the Taoni Rajputs' chhats (principal villages).

 Demographics

 Close to 60% of the people in Kharar are Sikhs making it the second Sikh majority town in the Greater Mohali region after Mohali.

 Kharar is a block situated in the Sahibzada Ajit Singh Nagar district in Punjab.
 Positioned in the urban region of Punjab, it is among the 4 blocks of Sahibzada Ajit Singh Nagar district.
 As per the government records, the block code of Kharar is 129.
 This block has 150 villages, and there are a total of 44,620 families.

 The table below shows the population of different religious groups in Kharar city, as of 2011 census.